-The expansion~(\ref{aberration-static-conic-expansion}) gives the same results as obtained by Watson using different approach~\cite{Watson99}.
-Eq.~(\ref{aberration-static-conic-expansion}) indicates that the intersection point of the reflected ray (or the extension of the reflected ray in the case of convex mirrors) to the principal axis is coming closer to the optical centre for mirror shapes with eccentricities $0 \leq e < 1$ as the vertical distance $h$ increases, and is moving away from the optical centre for hyperbolic mirror ($e > 1$).
-For the parabolic mirror ($e = 1$), all the reflected rays (or the extension of the reflected ray in the case of convex mirrors) come to the single point whose horizontal distance is $\pm \frac{R}{2}$ from the optical centre.
-This means that the parabolic mirror does not suffer the spherical aberration, as expected.
+The expansion~(\ref{aberration-static-conic-expansion}) gives the same results as obtained by Watson using a different approach~\cite{Watson99}.
+Eq.~(\ref{aberration-static-conic-expansion}) indicates that the intersection point of the reflected ray (or the extension of the reflected ray in the case of convex mirrors) with the principal axis is coming closer to the optical center for mirror shapes with eccentricity $0 \leq e < 1$ as $x$ increases, and is moving away from the optical center for hyperbolic mirrors ($e > 1$).
+For the parabolic mirror ($e = 1$), all the reflected rays (or the extension of the reflected ray in the case of convex mirrors) come to a single point whose horizontal distance is $\pm \frac{R}{2}$ from the optical center.
+This means that the parabolic mirror does not suffer spherical aberration, as expected.